 As this example illustrates, Employee NPS not only helps employers and HR professionals recruit and retain top talent—it also provides them with actionable benchmarks to improve the general employee satisfaction at their company.
 Just remember to conduct surveys regularly, and strategically implement changes so you know exactly which variables contribute to NPS improvements.

-Using Net Promoter Score in Human Resources
+Using Net Promoter Score in Recruitment Strategy

 Use NPS to gather ongoing feedback and improve both recruitment and HR processes.
 But, don’t rely on NPS exclusively.
 Be sure to use a variety of metrics and resources to get a well-rounded, comprehensive look at employee satisfaction.
 If you’re not sure where to start, check out these resources next: